DestanT/we_rate_music_drf/README.md

 This functions is used in the InfiniteScroll component to fetch more data as the user scrolls down a page.

-**setTokenTimestamp, shouldRefreshToken, and removeTokenTimestamp**
+**setTokenTimestamp, shouldRefreshToken, and removeLocalStorageItems**

 These functions are used in the currentUserContext.js file to manage the user's token timestamp and keep the user logged in for longer.
+The removeLocalStorageItems function is used in the SignOutButton component, it removes potentially sensitive data from local storage when the user signs out.

 **calculateAverageRatingPUT and calculateAverageRatingPOST**